A Missing Part: Production

 Director Guillaume Senez was inspired to write the film after learning about post-divorce parental custody rights in Japan.
-To aid in their research, Senez and actor Romain Duris met with three French nationals who lost custody of their children under to Japanese law.
+To aid in their research, Senez and actor Romain Duris met with three French nationals who lost custody of their children due to Japanese law.

 Principal photography began in October 2023.
 Filming locations included Tokyo, Sagami Bay, and Yokohama.

 Release

 A clip from the film was released on 6 September 2024.
 The film premiered at the Toronto International Film Festival on 9 September 2024.
 It received a theatrical release in France on 13 November 2024.

 The film closed the 40th Santa Barbara International Film Festival on 15 February 2025.

 Reception

 David Opie of IndieWire gave the film a grade of B+, writing, "This often quiet, thoughtful story of a man who's incomplete reminds us to keep fighting for the part that's missing, whether that be striving for change or even just existing to fight another day."

 Louis Roberts of Loud and Clear Reviews rated the film four stars out of five and wrote: "Serez's film raises questions that go beyond mere legislation, interrogating the attitudes that make up a country's social fabric.
 That he manages to achieve such ambitions without sacrificing the movie's intimacy speaks volumes about his craftsmanship."

 Aurore Engelen of Cineuropa wrote: "Buoyed by a super-efficient screenplay, composed of little nothings which result in this impossible encounter, taking a chiaro-scuro path towards a resolution that's as luminous as it is doomed from the outset, A Missing Part explores both a father’s obsession and the irreconcilable otherness of a foreigner or stranger."

 Paul Enicola of The Asian Cut complimented Senez's direction in portraying a "deglamorized Tokyo...allowing the city to emerge as a character in its own right.
 And with the urban landscape mirroring Jay's estrangement and alienation, the film [emphasizes] his growing sense of disconnect from a world that has always felt foreign to him."